 Version Number Date Summary of Changes 1.0 02/29/2024 Original Document 1.1 04/02/2024 Updated to reflect utilization of new 2024 HUD Income Limits and modify office addresses for Desoto County and Seminole County offices.
 1.2 07/08/2024 Clarified multifamily structures are not eligible in section 6.2.2 and 6.2.3.
 Updated section 6.10 to include income verification form requirements.
 Revised section 9.3.2 to clarify the allowable floor covering material when repairing an area of the home.
 2.0 10/28/2024 Updated section 6.5 to allow FEMA data and IA letter for contents or home repairs as a standalone document to satisfy primary residence requirements if a homestead exemption for 2022 is not available.
 Updated 7.0 Duplication of Benefits to include capturing potential DOB from Helene, Milton, and future storms.
 Clarified that the program has elected to attempt to solve overcrowding situations to the extent they can be solved up to a maximum configuration of 4 bedrooms and 2 bathrooms for a MHU replacement, or a reconstruction in section 8.2.1, 9.4.1, and 9.5.1.
 Updated section 10.0 and section 10.1 to clarify only phase 1 applicants will be granted temporary housing assistance if they indicate a need for temporary housing assistance and have exhausted all other options.
 2.1 11/19/2024 Updated Section 16.2.1 to remove telephonic hearings.
-2.2 02/07/2025 Updated Section 4.1 to account for office closures.
-Added language regarding exceptions to ineligibility of garages to Section 6.2.2.
+Updated Section 4.1 to account for office closures.
+2.2 02/07/2025 Added language regarding exceptions to ineligibility of garages to Section 6.2.2.
 Added language to Sections 16.1 and 16.2.1 to define appropriate allowable supporting documentation to support request.
+2.3 5/14/2025 Added language regarding which HUD income limits will be used to verify application income to Section 6.10.1 2.4 6/11/25 Added language regarding opening program funding to Phase 3 applicants.